astropy/astropy/docs/install.rst

 .. note::

-    This way of running the tests will *not* work if you do it within the astropy source distribution.
+    This way of running the tests may not work if you do it in the astropy source distribution.
 See :ref:`sourcebuildtest` for how to run the tests from the source code directory, or :ref:`running-tests` for more details.